yichen-2473574/yichen/README.md

 - Export the final table to Excel.
 - Plot each ratio over time for Walmart and Costco.
 ## 4. Key Findings
--Walmart and Costco can be directly compared using the same set of liquidity and profitability ratios across five fiscal years.
+- A direct comparison of both companies using the same set of liquidity and profitability ratios across five fiscal years.
--The project shows how each company’s ratio values change over time rather than focusing on only one year.
--Using both current ratio and quick ratio gives a clearer view of short-term liquidity.
--Profitability is captured from different angles through net profit margin, ROA, and ROE.
+- Year-over-year trend visualisations for each ratio, showing how each company's performance changes over time.
--Visualising the ratios with line charts makes it easier to compare trends between the two companies.
+- Line charts that make it easy to compare trends between two companies within the same industry.
 ## 5. How to run
 - Make sure you have access to WRDS and a valid WRDS username.
 - Open the notebook file:notebook.ipynb